An esophageal perforation is a hole in the esophagus. The esophagus is the tube food passes through as it goes from the mouth to the stomach.

 Tell your provider right away if you develop the problem when you are already in the hospital.

-Go to the emergency room or call 911 if:
+Go to the emergency room or call 911 or the local emergency number if:

 - You have another reason to suspect that you may have esophageal perforation.